shashotoNur/fictional-character/README.md

-    `cd about`              : opens about content div in a winbox `cd contact`            : opens about content div in a winbox `commands -l`           : lists all the available commands `findme github`         : find my profile on github `findme stack-overflow` : find my profile on stack overflow
+    `cd about`              : opens about content div in a winbox `cd contact`            : opens about content div in a winbox `cd instructions`       : opens about instructions div in a winbox `commands -l`           : lists all the available commands `findme github`         : find my profile on github `findme stack-overflow` : find my profile on stack overflow